robbrad/UKBinCollectionData/wiki/Councils.md

 - `-n` - house number
 - `-w` - remote Selenium web driver URL (required for Home Assistant)

-Note: Pass the name of the street with the house number parameter, wrapped in double quotes
+Note: Pass the house name/number and postcode in their respective arguments, both wrapped in quotes.

 ---